DiscordFederation/cookiecutter-erin/README.rst

 =================
-Cookiecutter Glia
+Cookiecutter Erin
 =================

-Project Scaffolding for the Glia discord bot framework.
+Project Scaffolding for the Erin discord bot framework.